julzaza/wildwitchherbs/_posts/2025-12-03-smoke-cleansing-vs-smudging.md

 ---
 layout: single
 title: "Smoke Cleansing vs. Smudging"
+description: "A respectful global guide to smoke cleansing traditions around the world, how they differ from Indigenous smudging, and which herbs are safe to burn."
-description: "A clear, respectful explanation of the difference between smoke cleansing and Indigenous smudging, plus safe methods, herbs, and historical European practices."
+excerpt: "A respectful global guide to smoke cleansing traditions and how they differ from Indigenous smudging, plus safe worldwide herbs and historical practices."
 permalink: /smoke-cleansing-vs-smudging/
 categories: [witchcraft-ritual]
 tags: [smoke cleansing, smudging, banishing, folk magic, herbs]
 meta_description: "Learn the difference between smoke cleansing and smudging.
-Explore traditional European cleansing practices, respectful alternatives, and safe herbs for ritual smoke."
+Explore global traditional cleansing practices and herbs from Europe, Asia, Africa, and beyond."
-keywords: ["smoke cleansing", "smudging", "European folk magic", "cleansing rituals", "witchcraft", "banishing smoke"]
+keywords: ["smoke cleansing", "smudging", "folk magic", "ritual smoke", "cleansing herbs"]
 schema: true
 ---